fickleee/fickleee.github.io/index.md

 Here is **Zihan Xu (Fickle, 徐紫菡)**.

-I am a senior undergraduate majoring in data science and big Data technology at the School of Computer Science and Engineering, University of Electronic Science and Technology of China.
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+Currently, I am a senior undergraduate majoring in data science and big Data technology at [the School of Computer Science and Engineering](https://www.scse.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+I will continue my doctoral studies in [Interactive Data Group](https://zjuidg.org/), [Zhejiang University](https://www.zju.edu.cn/) supervised by [Prof. Yingcai Wu](http://www.ycwu.org) and [Prof. Di Weng](https://dwe.ng) since 2024 fall.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - _hanlin[dot]cai[at]ieee[dot]org_
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - fickle809[at]gmail[dot]com

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am actively looking for PhD position to start in 2025 Fall.
-Contact me if you have any leads!**

-- **Sep 2024 - Sep 2025：**Cambridge University (Incoming EE MPhil, supervised by [Prof. Ozgur B. Akan](https://ioe.eng.cam.ac.uk/directory/akan))
+- **Sep 2024 - Present：**State Key Lab of CAD&CG, Zhejiang University (Incoming CS PhD, supervised by [Prof. Yingcai Wu](http://www.ycwu.org) and [Prof. Di Weng](https://dwe.ng))
-- **Sep 2020 - June 2024:** Maynooth University (BSc, EECS)
-- **Sep 2020 - June 2024:** University of Electronic Science and Technology of China (BEng, CS)
+- **Sep 2020 - June 2024:** University of Electronic Science and Technology of China (BEng, data science and big Data technology)
-- **June 2022 - Nov 2022:** Cambridge University (Intern)

 ---